Billaferd/QuantumNexus/Players/Quantum Nexus Full Game Rules.md

 ### E. Terrain

-Terrain cards represent different environments on the battlefield and affect the units within their respective quadrants.
-These cards are deployed during the Deployment Phase and remain in play until removed by a card effect.
+Terrain cards represent different environments on the battlefield and affect the units within specific quadrants.
+These cards are deployed during the Deployment Phase into a player's own quadrants on their side of the Battlefield and remain in play until removed by a card effect.
+A player may only deploy Terrain cards into quadrants they control.

- * Quadrant Effects: Each Terrain card applies a passive effect to all units in the quadrant it is deployed to.
+ * Quadrant Effects: Each Terrain card applies a passive effect to all units (friendly or enemy) located in the specific quadrant on the owning player's side of the Battlefield where the Terrain is active.
 These effects can range from stat bonuses to special abilities or restrictions.
- * Limited Placement: Only two Terrain cards can be active in a single quadrant at any given time.
+ * Limited Placement: A player can have a maximum of two of their own Terrain cards active in any single one of their quadrants at any given time.
+For example, Player A can have up to two Terrain cards in their Front Left quadrant; this does not affect how many Terrain cards Player B can have in Player B's Front Left quadrant.

 ## V. Areas of Play